Best Blondie Recipe to make the gooiest and chewiest blondies. Easy to make in one bowl, these bars are rich, indulgent and flavorful.

 What makes a Blondie a Blondie?

-A blondie is basically a blonde brownie, think about it as a sweet dessert that is rich, chewy, gooey, just like a brownie, minus the chocolate.
+This dessert is basically a blonde brownie, think about it as a sweet dessert that is rich, chewy, gooey, just like a brownie, minus the chocolate.

 What are blondies made from?

-Blondies are made from flour, brown sugar, butter, eggs, baking powder, and vanilla extract.
+They are made from flour, brown sugar, butter, eggs, baking powder, and vanilla extract.
 Blondies usually contain some type of chocolate chips and if desired chopped nuts can be added as well.